steoo/Netflix-TV/README.md

 ##So why Netflix TV?

-Let's start from the beginning: my brother told me that sometimes he don't want to choose between tons of films that are in the netflix catalogue but instead have someone who can randomly choose one for him and that's why he called it **NetflixTV**.
+Let's start from the beginning: my brother told me that sometimes he doesn't want to choose between tons of films that are in the netflix catalogue but instead have someone who can randomly choose one for him and that's why he called it **NetflixTV**.
  Like in television you pick a Channel and see what's going on, why can't we do the same with Netflix?